ZAH Guide

 - Postdoc, one child (Experience level 3)

 Depending on your income you also have the choice between a private or public health insurance.
 However, if your gross income is below 4.800,- EUR per month you can only opt for the public health insurance.
-This is obligatory in germany.
+This insurance is obligatory in Germany.

 We had a couple of cases when non-german citizens brought their private health insurance from their home countries.
 But even in this case you have to have a public German health insurance.
 If you have further questions regarding this issues you can contact the ZAH scientific manager for further assistance.